perfectoment/react-portfolio/README.md

 # Portfolio with Express

-I created a website using HTML, CSS and utilzing my knowledge of Node.js, Express.js and backend server setup.
-I created a navigation bar with working links to the other pages.
+I created a website using HTML, CSS and utilzing my knowledge of React.js I created a navigation bar with working links to the other pages.
 I created a card displaying my image and information about myself.
-I also created ways to display my portfolio and a form in which potential employers can contact me.
+I also created ways to dynamically generate my portfolio and create a form in which potential employers can contact me.

 ### Screenshots